silevis/reactgrid/README.md

 ### Create a cell matrix

 It's a good idea to separate up our data (people list) from ReactGrid interface (especially `Row` and `Column`).
-We encourage you to use Typescript features to prevent you from the possibly data incosistencies.
+We encourage you to use Typescript features to prevent you from the possibly inconsistent data.

 ```tsx
 interface Person {